dmontecino/SMARTeR/README.md

-A set of functions to support your work with the Spatial Monitoring and Reporting Tools version 7 (SMART; https://smartconservationtools.org/) Conservation Areas, including a preparing a species tree attribute from a csv and load it to a Data Model, run a query from SMART Connect and load the output in your R session, and convert a Configurable model into a flat table with the corresponding Categories, Attributes, and options (for multilist, lists, and tree attributes).
+A set of functions to support your work with the Spatial Monitoring and Reporting Tools version 7 (SMART; https://smartconservationtools.org/) Conservation Areas, including preparing a species tree attribute and load it into a Data Model, run a query from SMART Connect and load the output in your R session, and convert a Configurable model into a flat table with the corresponding Categories, Attributes, and options (for multilist, lists, and tree attributes).